alisaifee/coredis/docs/source/handbook/sentinel.rst

 Sentinel support
 ----------------

-coredis can be used together with `Redis Sentinel <http://redis.io/topics/sentinel>`_ to discover Redis nodes.
-You need to have at least one Sentinel daemon running in order to use coredis's Sentinel support.
+coredis can be used together with :term:`Redis Sentinel` to discover Redis nodes.
+You need to have at least one Sentinel daemon running in order to use coredis' Sentinel support.

 Connecting coredis to the Sentinel instance(s) is easy.
-You can use a Sentinel connection to discover the primary and replicas network addresses:
+You can use a Sentinel connection to discover the primary and replicas nodes:

 ::